 |DreamWorks Animation is dancing as fast as it can - with Penguins.|

 The common denominator of those three under-performing films, aside from the fact that they were all from DreamWorks and greenlighted by legendary studio head Jeffrey Katzenberg, is that they were not sequels.
-Now, that might not seem like something out of the ordinary or even something to mention - for instance, Disney almost never does theatrical sequels to its major hits, though that may be changing - but these days the most popular word in Hollywood is, you got it, "sequel."
+Now, that might not seem like something out of the ordinary or even something to mention - for instance, Disney almost never does theatrical sequels to its major hits, though that may be changing - these days the most popular word in Hollywood is, you got it, "sequel."

 To a large extent, DreamWorks has built its empire on sequels.
 "Shrek" begat "Shrek 2" and "Puss in Boots" and, well, all sorts of little Shreks.
 DreamWorks also has several other highly successful franchises such as the "Madagascar" films.
 So, DreamWorks is far from being a one-trick pony.